aepryus/Acheron/README.md

 * Extensions: NSMutableAttributedString, NSString, UIButton, UILabel
 * Lines: 66

 Pen is a set of tools that eases working with fonts within UIKit.
-Mainly, it is an immutable object 'Pen' that encaspulates all of the font "attributes"; making them easy to define and access.
+Mainly, it is an immutable object, 'Pen' that encaspulates all of the font "attributes"; making them easy to define and access.
 Slightly adjusted new Pens can be created via the clone() method.
 It also includes a number of extensions to Apple classes the allows Pens to be used directly with them.

 Usage:
 ```